 502 Service Temporarily Overloaded

-502 Bad Gateway Nginx
+What Causes a 502 Bad Gateway Error?

 How to Fix 502 Bad Gateway Error

-While the 502 bad gateway error usually relates to server-side problems, it can also be caused by misconfigurations or issues from the client-side.
+Although the 502 Bad Gateway error usually relates to server-side problems, it can also be caused by misconfigurations or temporary issues from the client-side.
 Hence, we’ll overview the common troubleshooting steps with both causes in mind.

 1. Refresh the Page